CNHLakes/beyond_land_use/README.md

 Code and data
 for:

 **Stachelek et al. Submitted**.
-Agricultural land-use and lake water quality relationships differ by lake nutrient when considering predictor granularity at macroscales.
+Granular measures of agricultural land-use influence lake nitrogen and phosphorus differently at macroscales.

 ### Products